European History, Politics and Society

 Special Admissions Requirements

-In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, and three letters of recommendation.
+In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, a personal statement, and three letters of recommendation.

 The statement of academic purpose allows the university to evaluate your ability to succeed academically and the reasons you wish to undertake the degree.
-It should describe briefly your academic and/or professional background (relevant coursework, professional experience, or other activity pertaining to your academic interests); indicate your plans for graduate study at Columbia; and explain clearly the relation of your studies to your plans after completing the MA.
+It should be one to two pages long and should describe briefly your academic and/or professional background (relevant coursework, professional experience, or other activity pertaining to your academic interests); indicate your plans for graduate study at Columbia; and explain clearly the relation of your studies to your plans after completing the MA.

-The writing sample should be 10 to 15 pages long, preferably a paper that you have written for a course pertaining to the general field of modern European studies.
+The writing sample should be ten to fifteen pages long, preferably a paper that you have written for a course pertaining to the general field of modern European studies.
 Alternatively, you may provide a focused essay written in an academic style that examines an article, book, exhibit, or event relevant to your field of interest.

 Three references are required for all applicants to the MA program in European History, Politics and Society; at least two letters must come from academic sources.
 If you have not been enrolled in an academic program in recent years, your third letter may be submitted by a professional reference.